-We applied PLS-SEM, a variance-based statistical modeling technique, to validate the proposed research model and to test the hypotheses owing to the possibility of latent variables in the measurement model [64].
-PLS-SEM's flexibility with non-normal data and small to medium sample sizes made it ideal for this research.
-Additionally, it enabled simultaneous hypothesis testing, enhancing the rigor of the analysis [65].
-We opted for PLS-SEM because of its robustness in handling complex structural models with multiple latent variables and its more flexible requirements for sample size, compared to covariance-based SEM.
+We applied PLS-SEM, a variance-based statistical modelling technique, to validate the proposed research model and to test the hypotheses owing to the possibility of latent variables in the measurement model [64].
+PLS-SEM's flexibility with non-normal data and small-medium sample sizes makes it ideal for this research.
+Additionally, it enables simultaneous hypothesis testing, enhancing the rigor of the analysis [65].
+We opted for the choice of PLS-SEM because of its robustness in handling complex structural models with multiple latent variables and its more flexible requirement for sample size than covariance-based SEM.
 Furthermore, this technique facilitated the assessment of relationships among latent constructs and estimates of path coefficients to indicate the strength and direction of the relationships among constructs in our model [66,67].
-The data were analyzed using Smart PLS (Version 3), an advanced structural equation modeling software.
+The data were analyzed using Smart PLS (Version3), an advanced structural equation modeling software.
 This methodology enabled the exploration of intricate relationships within the dataset, allowing for a nuanced examination of latent constructs and their interrelations [68].